hpcleuven/VscDocumentation/source/data/tier1data/features/collaboration.rst

 Unlike inheritance, applying permissions recursively does not affect data which is added later.

-.. warning:: Past permissions on a data object or collection are overwritten by the new permissions.
-If you apply new permissions on a collection and/or its contents you cannot automatically reset the previous permissions; you will need to remember the previous permissions, and overwrite the current permissions again.
+.. warning:: New permissions applied to a data object or collection overwrite existing permissions (including those on their contents, in case of recursive permission changes).
+There is no automatic way to revert to previous permissions; you must manually reapply them.

 Access to parent collection
 ===========================